stackcheats/stacksheets/Replace-H2-with-Postgres.md

 ### Postgres

 To replace the default packaged H2 database with Postgres, initially, we have to create the databases and tables in Postgres.
-Find and execute the following SQL scripts to create and set up all necessary tables and indexes.
+Find and execute the following PostgreSQL scripts to create and set up all necessary tables and indexes.

+> You can use either any database tools like DBeaver or you can straightaway execute them using PSQL terminal

 * `<IS>/dbscripts/postgresql.sql`
 * `<IS>/dbscripts/identity/postgresql.sql`